fourieraudio/docs/manual/transform.client/system/reset.md

 ### Plugin Host Reset

 This one is for special occasions only.
-Say you've just received a transform.engine that already has some plugins on it...
+Say you've just received a transform.engine that already has some plugins on it@site.
 This option will enable you to reset the Windows environment back to the factory default - i.e. it will uninstall **all** plugins from the **transform**.engine.

 :::danger